About the Plan

 - is evidence-based and developed using a comprehensive consultation, needs assessment and service mapping process.

 The Plan provides a vital resource for community, services providers and government whilst supporting the integration of mental health, alcohol and other drugs and suicide prevention services within the EMPHN catchment.

 Regional stakeholders are encouraged to work together to implement the plan.

 Key stakeholders include:

 - consumers and carers

 - peak bodies

-The Plan will be aligned to a number of pieces of work already occurring in the region and include key strategies to guide service development and system integration over the coming five years.
+The Plan has been aligned to a number of pieces of work occurring in the region and includes key strategies to guide service development and system integration over the coming five years.